metablaster/WindowsFirewallRuleset/Readme/FAQ.md

 For more information about these items see [Adapter Items](/Readme/LAN%20Setup/AdapterItems.md)

+Next ensure at a minimum following network services are `Running` and optionally set to `Automatic` startup

+1. LanmanWorkstation: `Workstation`
+2. LanmanServer: `Server`
+3. lmhosts: `TCP/IP NetBIOS Helper service`
+4. WinRM: `Windows Remote Management (WS-Management)`

-If this doesn't work verify the command you are using, for example following command tries to get firewall rules from GPO and will produce this problem:
+If this doesn't work verify the command that is causing this problem, for example following command tries to get firewall rules from GPO and will produce this problem:

 ```powershell
 Get-NetFirewallRule -PolicyStore [system.environment]::MachineName
 ```

-In this example to fix the problem modify this command to following and it should work just fine:
+In this example to fix the problem modify bad command to following and it should work just fine:

 ```powershell
 Get-NetFirewallRule -PolicyStore ([system.environment]::MachineName)
 ```

-Otherwise if you're trying to administer firewall on remote machines, make sure at a minimum following:
+Otherwise if you're trying to deploy or manage firewall remotely, make sure at a minimum following is configured on **remote** machine:

-1. WinRM "Windows Remote Management (WS-Management)" service is running and optionally set to Automatic.
+1. WinRM - `Windows Remote Management (WS-Management)` service is `Running` and optionally set to `Automatic` startup.
-2. "PowerShell remoting" is configured and enabled on target machine
+2. "PowerShell remoting" is configured and enabled, for more information about PowerShell remoting see:
+    - [Enable-PSRemoting][psremoting]
+    - [Running Remote Commands][remote commands]

-If none of this works even after reboot, following link might help:
+If none of this works even after reboot of all involved computers, following link might help:

 - [Computer Name Won't Resolve on Network][name resolution issue]